 - Enhanced distance vision.
 AcrySof lenses are very effective in improving distance vision and enabling our patients to see faraway objects clearly once again.

 - Increased color perception.
 Once AcrySof lenses are implanted, many of our patients at the Benjamin Eye Institute experience better, richer and more vibrant color perception, allowing them to see the world with brand new eyes.

-In addition, these premium IOLs in Los Angeles are very rarely associated with glare or halos around lights, so many of our patients are able to resume night driving after their procedure.
+In addition, these premium IOLs are very rarely associated with glare or halos around lights, so many of our patients are able to resume night driving after their procedure.

 How the lenses work